 The 3rd hole is a pretty straightforward par-3 playing back into a small cove with the hillside right behind.
 Then, you go up the only hill on the course to tee off for the very short par-4 4th (just 250 yards from the red tees and only 207 from the whites).

 The 5th hole is quite unique and offers the kind of quirkiness you can only find on a really old course like this.
 It is built right along the hillside and it’s actually a completely blind shot from the tee.
 You have to hit over the corner using a lone palm tree as your aiming point behind the green.
 Things are fairly wide open around the green, so it’s not a difficult hole.
 It’s just interesting to have a totally blind par-3 shot.
-Adding some cool factor is the row of palm trees running along the right side of the hole that kind of serve as a border between it and the next hole running parallel to it.
+Adding some cool factor is the row of palm trees running along the left side of the hole that kind of serve as a border between it and the next hole running parallel to it.
 The 6th is a dogleg right par-5 and the tee boxes are right next to each other.

 The course was in very good overall condition for late summer.
 The tee boxes, fairways and rough all had lush coverage.
 The grass was a bit on the shaggy side, but that’s pretty common in the desert this time of year.
 The bunkers were excellent.
 The greens were soft and rolling very slow.
 I was informed well in advance of playing that they had a lot of heat damage earlier this summer, so they’ve been working hard to bring the greens back around.
 Still some work to do, but you can tell they will be great again when the winter season rolls around.